morrownr/USB-WiFi/README.md

 AliExpress - $23 USD - [Comfast USB3.0 Wireless Network Wifi Card 1300Mbps Free Driver Dual Band 6dbi Antennas High Power Wifi Adapter CF-7500AC-V2](https://www.aliexpress.com/item/1005001391392407.html)

 AliExpress - $23 USD - [Gigabit Wireless Wifi Adapter 2*6dbi Antenna 1300Mbps Dual Band 5Ghz Adapter 802.11ac MT7612U Dongle USB ](https://www.aliexpress.com/item/32975105005.html)

+Additional information about the COMFAST CF-WU7500AC-V2 - 2022-03-27 - The Raspberry Pi OS 64 bit release date 2022-01-28 ships with an old version of the data file for usb_modeswitch which will make it look like you need to install a driver.
+That is not the problem.
+For more information, see [How to Modeswitch](https://github.com/morrownr/USB-WiFi/blob/main/How_to_Modeswitch.md).
+To clarify: Most Linux users will never know that this adapter is multi-state because the usb-modeswitch utility is installed and active on almost all modern Linux distros so the adapter will "just work."

 ```
 >=====>  Walmart  <=====<